 You can ask about the CEO’s involvement without saying that you read a lot of dissatisfied reviews claiming her total lack of it.
 Watch for facial expressions—they can sometimes be the dead giveaway in a situation like this.

 And if you go in for an interview before your discovery that the company only rewards people who kiss up to management, you can take your questions elsewhere.
 Phelan’s a big proponent of the out-of-office meeting.
-It’s not always the easiest thing to navigate, but if you really want to get an idea of what’s going on behind those closed doors, consider reaching out to a current employee and setting up a coffee meeting.
+It’s not always the easiest thing to navigate, but if you really want to get an idea of what’s going on behind those closed doors, consider reaching out to a current employee and setting up

 LOOKING FOR ANOTHER WAY TO GET THE INSIDE SCOOP ON COMPANIES?